BalgaMatej/RedisIS/README.md

     % ./redis-server /etc/redis/6379.conf --loglevel debug

-All the options in redis.conf are also supported as options using the command line, with exactly the same name.*/
+All the options in redis.conf are also supported as options using the command line, with exactly the same name.

 Playing with Redis
 ------------------

-You can use redis-cli via cmd to play with Redis.
-Start a redis-server instance.
+You can use redis-cli to play with Redis.

-cmd:

-    127.0.0.1:6379> ping
-    PONG

-	127.0.0.1:6379>set name karel               //set KEY VALUE
-	127.0.0.1:6379>get name
-	"karel"

-    127.0.0.1:6379>incr counter
-    (integer) 1
-    127.0.0.1:6379>incr counter
-    (integer) 2
-    127.0.0.1:6379>incr counter
-    (integer) 3

-You can find the list of all the available commands at https://redis.io/commands.

-/*You can use redis-cli to play with Redis.
 Start a redis-server instance, then in another terminal try the following:

     % cd src